History of Georgia (U.S. state)

 The many training bases and munitions plants established in World War II stimulated the economy, and provided some new opportunities for blacks.
 During the broad-based activism of the Civil rights movement in the 1950s and 1960s, Atlanta, Georgia was the base of African-American leader, minister Martin Luther King Jr. The state integrated public facilities.
 After 1950 the economy grew and became more diverse, with cotton receding in importance.
 Atlanta became a major regional city and transportation hub, expanding into neighboring communities through its fast-growing suburbs.
 Politically, Georgia was part of the Solid South until 1964, when it first voted for a Republican candidate for president.
 Democratic candidates continued to receive majority-white support in state and local elections until the 1990s, when the realignment of conservative whites shifted to the Republican Party.
 Atlanta was the host of the 1996 Summer Olympics, which marked the 100th anniversary of the modern Olympic Games.
 Georgia would grow rapidly both population wise and economically in the late 20th to early 21st century.
 In 2014, Georgia's population topped 10 million people, and was the fourth fastest growing U.S. state from 2013 to 2014.

-Pre-Colonial era
+Pre-colonial era

-Before European contact, Native American cultures are divided under archaeological criteria into four lengthy time periods of culture: Paleo, Archaic, Woodland, and Mississippian.
-Their cultures were identified by characteristics of artifacts and other archeological evidence, including earthwork mounds that survive to the present and are visible aboveground.
+Before European contact, Native American cultures are divided under archaeological criteria into four lengthy periods of culture: Paleo, Archaic, Woodland, and Mississippian.
+Their cultures were identified by characteristics of artefacts and other archaeological evidence, including earthwork mounds that survive to the present and are visible aboveground.